gregstewart/building-a-web-app-guided-by-tests/manuscript/chapter5.md

 ## Continuously running our tests
 So far so good.
 While it's it's nice to have our tests execute manually, let's automate this.
-Could it be as simple as setting the `karma.conf.js` setting `singleRun` to `false`, well no because we also need to re-generate our source code when it changes and we also want to use CommonJS for our test files.
-While there is a [karma-browserify](https://github.com/xdissent/karma-browserify) pre-processor for Karma we are going to use a watch task instead.
+Could it be as simple as setting the `karma.conf.js` setting `singleRun` to `false` and `autoWatch` to `true`, well kind of.
+When running things on our build server we still want the single run to be true, however for local development purposes it should always run.
+So let's tackle this:

 	> git checkout -b run-tests-continuously

-We are going to make a number of changes now to our current setup.
-To start off with let's update our `Gruntfile.js`:

-    module.exports = function (grunt) {
-        grunt.initConfig({
-            express: {
-                test: {
-                    options: {
-                        script: './server.js'
-                    }
-                }
-            },
-            cucumberjs: {
-                src: 'tests/e2e/features/',
-                options: {
-                    steps: 'tests/e2e/steps/'
-                }
-            },
-            less: {
-                production: {
-                    options: {
-                        paths: ['app/css/'],
-                        cleancss: true
-                    },
-                    files: {
-                        'app/css/main.css': 'src/less/main.less'
-                    }
-                }
-            },
-            copy: {
-                fonts: {
-                    expand: true,
-                    src: ['bower_components/bootstrap/fonts/*'],
-                    dest: 'app/fonts/',
-                    filter: 'isFile',
-                    flatten: true
-                }
-            },
-            bower: {
-                install: {
-                    options: {
-                        cleanTargetDir:false,
-                        targetDir: './bower_components'
-                    }
-                }
-            },
-            browserify: {
-                code: {
-                    dest: 'app/js/main.min.js',
-                    src: 'src/js/**/*.js',
-                    options: {
-                        transform: ['uglifyify'],
-                    }
-                },
-                test: {
-                    dest: 'app/js/test.js',
-                    src: 'tests/unit/**/*.js'
-                }
-            },
-            karma: {
-                unit: {
-                    configFile: 'karma.conf.js'
-              	}
-            }
-        });

-        grunt.loadNpmTasks('grunt-express-server');
-        grunt.loadNpmTasks('grunt-selenium-webdriver');
-        grunt.loadNpmTasks('grunt-cucumber');
-        grunt.loadNpmTasks('grunt-contrib-less');
-        grunt.loadNpmTasks('grunt-contrib-copy');
-        grunt.loadNpmTasks('grunt-browserify');
-        grunt.loadNpmTasks('grunt-bower-task');
-        grunt.loadNpmTasks('grunt-karma');

-        grunt.registerTask('generate', ['less:production', 'copy:fonts', 'browserify:code']);
-        grunt.registerTask('build', ['bower:install', 'generate']);
-        grunt.registerTask('unit', ['browserify:code', 'browserify:test', 'karma:unit']);

-        grunt.registerTask('e2e', [
-            'selenium_start',
-            'express:test',
-            'cucumberjs',
-            'selenium_stop',
-            'express:test:stop'
-        ]);

-        grunt.registerTask('test', ['build', 'browserify:test', 'karma:unit', 'e2e']);

-        grunt.registerTask('heroku:production', 'build');
-    };

-What we did here was change our `browserify` task by splitting it into two tasks, one to browserify our source, another to do the same for our test code.
-And we updated all corresponding tasks to use the new `browserify:code` and `browserify:test` tasks.
-Next we need to edit our `karma.conf.js` to use the browserified test files (the files block as has been udpated to point to `app/js/test.js`):
+Let'start by modifying our `karma.conf.js` file to run tests continuously:

 	    // Karma configuration
     // Generated on Sun Jul 20 2014 16:18:54 GMT+0100 (BST)

     module.exports = function (config) {